rinku-samanta-ts/ts-fe-boilerplate/README.md

 - **When creating a new route, mention its path in `utilities/routes.ts` to maintain a centralized location for route definitions.**

 - **We recommend sticking to only one package manager once you start the project for consistency.**

+- **If you add a new variable to .env, ensure it is also added to .env.example and README.md for consistency.**